CoreOffice/CoreXLSX/README.md

 ## Contributing

+### Sponsorship

+If this library saved you any amount of time or money, please consider [sponsoring the work of its maintainer](https://github.com/sponsors/MaxDesiatov).
+While some of the sponsorship tiers give you priority support or even consulting time, any amount is appreciated and helps in maintaining the project.

+### Development Workflow

 On macOS the easiest way to start working on the project is to open the `Package.swift` file in Xcode 11.
 There is an extensive test suite that both tests files end-to-end and isolated snippets against their corresponding model